mhardcastle/lotss-query/README.md

 instance per machine is possible (change with localport=xxxxx).

 SurveysDB exports the `.cur` method which is a PyMySQLdb cursor, so low-level operations are possible.
-If you want to carry out a complex query, you should design it in MySQL and use the
+If you want to carry out a complex query, you should design it in MySQL and use the `.cur` method.

-Or use the `db_get`, `db_set` and `db_create` methods.
+Or you can use the `db_get`, `db_set` and `db_create` methods.
 These take two arguments, a table to use and a dictionary or an ID. `db_get` populates a dictionary with the results of a query for that table and ID: dictionary keys are column names. `db_set` takes a dictionary and puts it back into